 A) Formulates and recommends to the President, the Secretary of State, Members of Congress policies and programs to carry out the public diplomacy functions vested in the State Department, Broadcasting Board of Governors, and other government entities.

 B) Appraises the effectiveness of the public diplomacy policies and programs carried out by government agencies.

-E) Makes reports available to the public in the United States and abroad to develop a better understanding of and support for public diplomacy programs.
+E) Makes reports and other information available to the public in the United States and abroad, on the Commission's website or through other means as determined by the Commission, to develop a better understanding of and support for public diplomacy activities and programs.